How NOT To Revamp Your Brand This Holiday Season

 • How Not to Rebrand: Warbutons

-Warbutons are the finest bakers from England.
+Warbutons are the finest bakers in England.
 Besides spreading unique aromas, they are famous for their unique packaging.
 However, like most brands, they fail to realize that overdoing the packaging design will leave a negative impact on the brand.
-Since it’s a limited time packaging design, people will hardly register the change before it leaves the market.
+Since it’s a limited-time packaging design, people will hardly register the change before it leaves the market.

 • How to Rebrand: Starbucks

-The lavish coffee brand went out of their way to spend on redesigning the packaging.
+The lavish coffee brand went out of its way to spend on redesigning the packaging.
 The visual appeal speaks louder than ever and promotes the brand identity in a good way but this is something small business owners should strictly avoid.
-The limited time packaging is both uneconomical and impractical for a start-up brand that is struggling to get their name registered in the minds of their audience.
+The limited-time packaging is both uneconomical and impractical for a start-up brand that is struggling to get its name registered in the minds of its audience.

 Logo Redesign